To run ANIS need at least two databases:

 docker-compose.yml file at the root of the anis-server project.

-Here is the list of options concerning the metamodel database :
+Here is the list of server container configuration concerning the metamodel database connection :

 DATABASE_DEV_MODE: Default to